 Visit the Travel Programs page.

-Michelle Eng, Director of Undergraduate Studies
+Michelle Eng, Dean of the School of Undergraduate Studies

 Michelle Eng, MA, has over 14 years of experience in higher education, as an administrator and as faculty.
 She earned her undergraduate and graduate degrees in English Literature from the University of Hawaii at Manoa.
 Prior to joining CIIS, Eng served as assistant dean of students at Chaminade University of Honolulu where she developed the curriculum for the First Year Experience course, which focuses on transitioning to college, cultural sensitivity, career planning, and community service.
 She has also taught writing and literature at TransPacific Hawaii College, Chaminade University, and the University of Hawaii.